 Not many know that the United Nations were celebrated even before the creation of the UN in 1945.
 At the peak of the Second world war, allied nations began discussions around the idea of a global organization to foster unity and cooperation after the conflict.
 The idea gained ground progressively and more and more countries rallied around it, laying the foundations of the current UN system.
 People in many cities such as London, Cairo, Paris or Oswego, NY, would cheer for the United Nations, long before the Charter was adopted in 1945.

-Dr Dan Plesch & Fatima Sator contributed to a distinguished panel on “The UN before the UN” featuring:
+Dr Dan Plesch and Fatima Sator contributed to a distinguished panel on “The UN before the UN”, featuring:

 The discussion was chaired by Francesco Pisano, Director, UN Library Geneva.

 This timely exhibition came ahead of two major anniversaries for multilateralism.
 2020 marks 100 years since the founding of the League of Nations, and 75 years since the founding of the United Nations.
 The exhibition featured a range of posters highlighting the wartime cooperation that was underway during the period.
 The collection included posters from five countries: The UK; US; USSR; Mexico; and France.

 Wartime Origins and the Future United Nations (Global Institutions)

 The creation of the UN system during World War II is a largely unknown or forgotten story among contemporary decision makers, international relations specialists, and policy analysts.
 This book aims to recover the wartime history of the United Nations and explore how the forgotten past can shed light on a possible and more desirable future.

 To achieve this, each chapter takes three snapshots: